JoelLH/ScrimbaProjects/movie-watchlist/README.md

-# Scrimba - E-commerce product page solution
+# Scrimba - Watchlist

-This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a project form [Scrimba FrontEnd career path](https://scrimba.com/learn/frontend).

 ## Table of contents